dominicsayers/dominicsayers.github.com/cv.md

 ## Summary

-I am an experienced technology leader with excellent communication skills with both the engineering community and fellow leaders.
+I am an experienced technology leader with excellent communication skills with both the engineering community and non-technical stakeholders.
 I've worked in leadership roles in organizations from startups to international investment banks.

 I can help an organization develop maturity in its engineering processes.
 I believe in hiring great people and letting them do their jobs.